article | March 9, 2017

 Are Your Best Reps Leaving for Greener Pastures?

 What’s behind the revolving door?
 At high-turnover organizations, sales reps are overworked and overwhelmed.
 They spend more time managing relationships than they do selling.
-They aren’t getting quality leads; they aren’t tuned into their buyers.
-They’re underperforming, and their morale is low.
+They aren’t getting quality leads; They aren’t tuned into their buyers.
+They’re under-performing, and their morale is low.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
 Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Marketing and sales aren’t in sync.
 Quality leads are few and far between.
 Account segmentation is lacking, and buyer segmentation is nonexistent.
 The buying process isn’t clearly mapped, or it doesn’t factor at all.